finnishmiko/Cheat_Sheets/Azure.md

 Now you can use this certificate f.ex. in Azure Web App.
 Go to `TLS/SSL settings` and from `Private key Certificates` use `Import Key Vault Certificate` button.

+### Renew a nonintegrated CA certificate

+1. From the Key vault Certificates tab open the certificate.
+2. Click New Version button and then Create.
+3. From the Certificate Operation tab CSR-file can be downloaded.
+Send this to CA for signing.
+4. When you get .cer file back use Merge Signed Request option.

+If the old certificate is not expired yet, it will be used until expiry.
+This even when the Azure shows that the current version is the newer certificate.

 ## Web app with Kudu deployment